TL;DR

 What is a contact center AI platform?

-A contact center AI platform is a foundational technology system that supplies a suite of AI-powered services for customer communication.
-It connects various channels like voice, chat, and email, using AI to manage workflows, analyze conversations, and automate tasks across the board.
+A contact center AI platform is a foundational technology system that supplies a suite of AI-powered services for customer communication. enterprise contact center solutions connect various channels like voice, chat, and email, using AI to manage workflows, analyze conversations, and automate tasks across the board.

 What is the meaning of ECC in a call center?